schmouk/PyRandLib/README.md

 the float values returned by random()  (that includes integers, floats, and fractions but excludes decimals).

 Notice:  'choices'  has  been  provided  since  Python 3.6.
-It should be implem- ented for older versions.
+It  should  be implemented for older versions.

 **expovariate**(self, lambd)